-At its core, digital disruption is a force of change, and like change, it is neither inherently positive or negative — it can bring down an empire (see Blockbuster) or be the feeding-grounds for innovation.
+At its core, the advent of new technology and subsequent disruptive trends are a force of change.
+This change is neither inherently positive or negative — it can bring down an empire (see Blockbuster) or be the feeding-grounds for innovation.

-B2C companies have led the way in harnessing disruptive forces — Dominos and Amazon, just to name a few, channel new tech to completely reinvent their customer’s experience.
+B2C companies have led the way in harnessing disruptive forces — Dominos and Amazon, just to name a few, channel new tech to completely reinvent the customer experience.

 B2B companies are also actively working to transform their organization, processes, and technology, however, many still admit room for improvement.

 How are disruptive trends challenging B2B companies?